CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/05-history.md

 > > The answer is 2.
 > >
 > > The changes to the file from the second `echo` command are only applied to the working copy,
-> > The command `git add ketchup.md` places the current version of `ketchup.md` into the staging area.
+> > The command `git add observations.md` places the current version of `observations.md` into the staging area.
 > > not the version in the staging area.
 > >
-> > So, when `git commit -m "my opinions about the red sauce"` is executed,
+> > So, when `git commit -m "first day obs in the Garbage patch"` is executed,
-> > the version of `ketchup.md` committed to the repository is the one from the staging area and
+> > the version of `observations.md` committed to the repository is the one from the staging area and
 > > has only one line.
 > >
 > >  At this time, the working copy still has the second line (and
 > >
 > >  `git status` will show that the file is modified).
-However, `git checkout HEAD ketchup.md`
+However, `git checkout HEAD observations.md`
-> >  replaces the working copy with the most recently committed version of `ketchup.md`.
+> >  replaces the working copy with the most recently committed version of `observations.md`.
-> >  So, `cat ketchup.md` will output
+> >  So, `cat observations.md` will output
 > >  ~~~
-> >  I like tomatos, therefore I like ketchup
+> >  Lots of plastic, so much plastic.
 > > ~~~
 > > {: .output}
 > {: .solution}